 This picture I took from a seaplane tells you why I think Hulhumale has endless potential and will soon become even more popular with travelers on a trip to Maldives on a budget.

 Yes I have also seen the luxury side of Maldives and stayed in a lot of handful luxury resorts in Maldives as well.
 If you are looking for a more lifestyle resort and a place to meet people check out Kuramathi Island or the newly opened Kandima Maldives.
 For ultimate luxury head to the secluded Shangri La Villingili, Kurumba is a good option if you are looking for a resort close to Male.

 On a budget trip to Maldives?
 I have explored another local island for you just an hour away from Male and totally isolated.
 I am sure you will love it when you see the pictures.
-Let these 20 reasons convince you to visit Fulidhoo.
-Oh and if you are a fan of scuba diving Fulidhoo is also your island, with worldclass scuba diving for only about $60 per dive!
+Let these 20 reasons tell you why you should visit Fulidhoo.
+Oh and if you are a fan of scuba diving Fulidhoo is also your island, with world class scuba diving for only about $60 per dive!
 How about that?